 "Eh?"
 Ran blinked as she looked down to the pink letter that was lying on the table, "but, what?"
 Panic made her slam the phone shut, run out of the apartment and down to the street.
-Looking around, she saw neither Conan nor 'the detective' so she immediately ran inside and began dialling Megure's number, but as she eyed the small pink letter that was lying on the dinner table realisation struck her and she hung up before she'd even gotten an answer.
+Looking around, she saw neither Conan nor 'the detective' so she immediately ran inside and began dialing Megure's number, but as she eyed the small pink letter that was lying on the dinner table realization struck her and she hung up before she'd even gotten an answer.

-Ran stared at the letter, picked it up and read it; at first glance it seemed to be child's scribbles on a pink paper covered in pink glitter and badly cut out hearts in red, but as she read the text she realised that that wasn't the case at all.
-A child would never write those kinds of words, and they wouldn't be able to draw a perfect four-leaf clover in the corner.
-Ran sighed and let the letter stay in the table; the only one she knew that could make her little brother that happy for nothing was Kaitou KID, and he was also the only one that she knew could impersonate someone so perfectly that no one couldn't tell the difference.
-No wonder Conan had become happier; KID had showed up again, so the thing he'd had in his pocket that was circular was his monocle.
+Ran stared at the letter, picked it up and read it; at first glance it seemed to be child's scribbles on a pink paper covered in pink glitter and badly cut out hearts in red, but as she read the text she realized that that wasn't the case at all.
+A child would never write those kinds of words, and they wouldn't be able to draw a perfect four-leaf clover inside a triangle in the corner.
+Ran sighed and let the letter stay on the table; the only one she knew that could make her little brother that happy for nothing was Kaitou KID, and he was also the only one that she knew could impersonate someone so perfectly that no one couldn't tell the difference.
+No wonder Conan had become happier; KID had shown up again, so the thing he'd had in his pocket that was circular was his monocle.
 Ran giggled a bit and went back into the kitchen to continue with the lunch, knowing that the thief was harmless; anything to make Conan smile again.

 "So, Heiji-niichan, where are we going?"
 Conan asked from his place on the shoulders and heard the thief chuckle.